 Summary and conclusion

 I’ve summarised the scores from each section in the table above.
-Although I included totals, they are somewhat meaningless since just adding up scores assumes you weight each category equally, which is definitely not going to be true for most people.
+Although I included totals, they are somewhat meaningless since just adding up scores assumes you weigh each category equally, which is definitely not going to be true for most people.
 For example, if you remove gaming from the equation completely, then Windows doesn’t look so great all of a sudden.

 The general theme, which is perhaps unsurprising if you are at all familiar with these operating systems, is that Linux tends to win on stability and performance, at the expense of hardware and software compatibility.
 MacOS tends to provide the most satisfying user experience and is very good for efficient workflow management.
 It is also stable, but is undesirable for gaming or anything graphically intensive.
 Windows is the pragmatist’s choice.
 It wins out based on utility alone, but the way it achieves it can sometimes leave a lot to be desired.